 So make sure that the golf wedge has a simple-to-clean groove pattern in its head.

 The sole grind is a layer that sits on the bounce and makes contact with the ground.
-It is like a protective covering of the bounce.
+It is like a protective covering for the bounce.
 The sole grind affects bounce.

 There are different types of sole grinds.
 L, F, M, S, D, and K grind.